By Audley USA specialist Beth

 Half Dome’s dramatic granite figure reflects in the clear waters of Mirror Lake.
 A glacial lake left over from the Ice Age, Mirror Lake is actually on the brink of disappearing altogether due to sediment build-up, and during the late summer it’s better described as a meadow.

-The best time to follow this 8 km (five mile) loop trail is between late April and early June, when snowmelt fills Tenaya Creek, forming the lake.
+The best time to follow this 8 km (5 m) loop trail is between late April and early June, when snowmelt fills Tenaya Creek, forming the lake.
 Outside this time, it still makes a pleasant walk as you’re surrounded by evergreens, wild flowers and cliff faces.

 An excellent introductory walk, the loop trail starts after a half hour stroll from Yosemite Valley’s visitor facilities along a paved road.
 The loop itself takes two to three hours to complete along fairly even terrain.